 Santiago played in the Puerto Rico Winter League for 16 seasons, three of them after he left Organized Baseball.
 In all, he won 107 games and lost 97.
 On December 6, 1956, he pitched a seven-inning no-hitter.
 He played in six Caribbean Series (1951, ’52, ’53, ’57, ’58, and ’59).
 In 1951 Santiago won two games to help helped the Santurce Crabbers win the championship.
 In 1957, when Cuba won the Series with a record of 5-1, Santiago shut them out 6-0, allowing only three hits.
 His best games were against Cuba.

 After his baseball life, Santiago became an entrepreneur.
 He was a successful boxing promoter.
 He was also active in the horse-racing industry as the owner of the Panta Stable, whose horses won a number of major races.
 Though he retired as a player, Santiago never said goodbye to baseball.
-He owned the Caguas Criollos of the Puerto Rico Winter League for several years.
-In 2012 he lived in San Juan.
+He owned the Caguas Criollos of the Puerto Rico Winter League for several years and lived in San Juan.

 The nickname “Pantalones” in Spanish means pants or trousers.
 It was given to Santiago after José struck out the side with the bases loaded in the ninth inning during a Winter League game between the Ponce Lions and the Caguas Criollos.
 Santiago was relieving in the ninth, and the next morning Emilio E. Huyke, a newspaper sports editor, wrote: “Santiago had a lot of pantalones” – meaning he had lots of guts to do such a performance.
 Since then, he has been called Pantalones.